Maria João Pires: Career

 International fame came in 1970, when she won the Beethoven Bicentennial Competition in Brussels.
 Subsequently, she performed with major orchestras in Europe, America, Canada, Israel and Japan, interpreting works by Bach, Beethoven, Schumann, Schubert, Mozart, Brahms, Chopin and other classical and romantic composers.

-Her professionalism achieved worldwide recognition when 1998 documentary Attrazione d'amore was drawn to the attention of the press and went viral in 2013, and again in 2024.
+Her professionalism achieved worldwide recognition when the 1998 documentary Attrazione d'amore was drawn to the attention of the press and went viral in 2013, and again in 2024.
 At the start of a lunchtime open rehearsal with Italian conductor Riccardo Chailly in Amsterdam, Pires realized that she had prepared for a different Mozart concerto, "Piano Concerto No. 23", instead of "Piano Concerto No. 20" which the orchestra had started playing.
 Quickly recovering, she played the correct concerto from memory without error.

-Pires performed at the BBC Proms in 2010.
+Pires performed a solo Chopin recital at the BBC Proms in 2010.
 In an interview beforehand, she said that after 60 years of recitals and concerts she had cut back her performances but was non-committal about retirement.

 From 2012 to 2016, she was a Master in Residence at the Queen Elisabeth Music Chapel in Waterloo, Belgium, where she gave piano lessons and master classes to young talented pianists from all over the world.
 To foster young musicians, she launched the Partitura Project.

 In 2017, she announced her retirement from the stage and tours for 2018, but she continued giving concerts.

-On February 20, 2019, she was awarded with a Doctorate Honorary Degree by Pompeu Fabra University of Barcelona.
+On 20 February 2019, she was awarded with a Doctorate Honorary Degree by Pompeu Fabra University of Barcelona.
 In 2023, she was given the Jean Gimbel Lane Prize in Piano Performance from the Bienen School of Music at Northwestern University.

+In June 2025, she announced an indefinite break from the stage while recovering from a cerebrovascular health issue, and at a public event in Lisbon in November of the same year she stated she had finally "retired from performing".

 Recordings

-Pires performs as a solo artist and in chamber music.
+Pires performed as a solo artist and in chamber music.
 Her many successful recordings include performances of the Moonlight and other sonatas by Beethoven, Le Voyage Magnifique (the complete impromptus of Schubert), nocturnes and other works by Chopin, and Mozart trios with Augustin Dumay (violin) and Jian Wang (cello).

 She won the Pessoa Prize in 1989, and founded the Belgais Centre for Study of the Arts in 1999.